jananir77/vallur.github.com/_posts/2014-08-09-Serialization.markdown

 month: 08
 day: 10
 published: true
-summary: The key to how well a system works has a very tight link to how well the objects in the system are serialized.
+summary: The key to how well a system works has a very tight link to how efficiently the objects in the system can be sent and received.
 What all design considerations can i do.

 image: Serialization.png
 ---